sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 #### Dev tools must constantly improve just to keep pace with growing code complexity

 The situation is even worse than it seems.
 Code complexity isn't in equilibrium.
 Devs are constantly introducing complexity into their codebase without first dutifully removing complexity elsewhere.

-Code is much easier to write than to maintain, simplify, or decommission, and this is becoming even more true as code becomes more interdependent.
+Code is much easier to write than to maintain, simplify, or decommission.
+This is becoming even more true as code becomes more interdependent.

-Also, codebases are growing quickly.
+As a result, codebases are growing quickly in complexity and size.
 Here are some data points to consider:

 * The size of your `node_modules` tree over time (or `vendor`, etc.).
 * The amount of time you've personally spent decommissioning systems vs. creating them.
 If it's not at least a 5-to-1 ratio, you're probably part of the problem&mdash;along with everyone else, no worries.